How to Think About Your Daughter’s Mistakes

 Many good things can come from mistakes.
 They decrease self-righteousness, foster humility, and increase empathy.
 They also provide opportunities to take responsibility, learn forgiveness, and experience grace.

 Your daughter can learn from her mistakes, and you want her making them at home while you can still guide her.
-You don’t want her so controlled at home that she never learns how to monitor her own behaviour.
+You don’t want her so controlled at home that she never learns how to monitor her own behavior.
 This sets her up to fail later in life.

 If you feel conflicted and discouraged about your daughter’s mistakes, then take 30 minutes and write out your feelings.
 It’s important to clear out the fog of disappointment, frustration, and betrayal.
 Remember that your daughter is still growing.